Record Sealing and Expungement Attorney in Fort Worth Texas

 Fortunately, Texas law does allow people to expunge or seal their criminal records so the arrests do not appear in background checks and are no longer visible to the general public.
 Many people can also deny the arrests or any subsequent court proceedings on various applications.

-Fort Worth Lawyer for Sealing Criminal Record
+Fort Worth Lawyers for Sealing Criminal Records

 If you were charged with a crime in Texas, you do not have to be eternally haunted by your past.
-The process of expunging or sealing a criminal record in the Lone Star State can be extremely complicated, but Townsend, Gebhardt & Eppes, PLLC can handle the complex paperwork and help protect your future.
+The process of expunging or sealing a criminal record in the Lone Star State can be extremely complicated, but Gebhardt and Eppes, PLLC can handle the complex paperwork and help protect your future.

-Tarrant County Expunction Information Center
+Tarrant County Expunction Resource and Information Center

 - What is the difference between sealing and expunging a criminal record?